DIGITALFRANK/MScience_Data_Architecture_Proposal/README.md

 ## Data Lake + Data Warehouse = Data Agility

+# My man, it seems more like it would be the "Data Lake" living inside the "Data Warehouse"

 Any sort of file format, structured, semi-structured, and unstructured data can be dumped into the Data Lake.

 In practice, multiple Data Warehouses can be implemented from a single Data Lake (AWS S3) and those warehouses keep two way ties to that lake,